Skip to main content

 About Taqueria El Califa

-Taqueria El Califa is the easiest yes in Polanco: no reservation needed, taqueria prices in one of Mexico City's most expensive neighbourhoods, and three consecutive years of OAD Cheap Eats recognition (ranked #69 in North America in 2025).
-Walk in, keep it casual, and treat it as the high-value anchor around a bigger Mexico City dining itinerary.
+Taqueria El Califa is the easiest yes in Polanco: no reservation needed, taqueria prices in one of Mexico City's most expensive neighbourhoods, three consecutive years of OAD Cheap Eats recognition (ranked #69 in North America in 2025).
+Walk in, keep it casual, treat it as the high-value anchor around a bigger Mexico City dining itinerary.

 Should You Book Taqueria El Califa?

-Getting a spot at Taqueria El Califa requires almost no planning — walk-ins are the norm at this Polanco taqueria, and the booking difficulty is about as low as it gets in Mexico City's dining scene.
+Getting a spot at Taqueria El Califa requires almost no planning — walk-ins are the norm at this Polanco taqueria, the booking difficulty is about as low as it gets in Mexico City's dining scene.
 That accessibility makes it an easy yes for a return visit, but the real question is whether El Califa earns its place on your shortlist given what the neighbourhood has on offer.
-The answer, backed by three consecutive years of recognition from Opinionated About Dining's Cheap Eats rankings — ranked #69 in North America in 2025, up from #236 in 2024, and Recommended in 2023 , is a clear yes.
+The answer, backed by three consecutive years of recognition from Opinionated About Dining's Cheap Eats rankings — ranked #69 in North America in 2025, up from #236 in 2024, Recommended in 2023, is a clear yes.

 The Case for Coming Back

 If you've been once, you already know the format.
 El Califa is a taqueria, not a sit-down restaurant with a wine program or tasting menu.
 The draw is focused, high-quality tacos at street-food prices in a Polanco address that is otherwise dominated by $$$$ dining.
-That OAD trajectory , from Recommended to #236 to #69 in three years , signals consistent execution, not a flash-in-the-pan moment.
+That OAD trajectory, from Recommended to #236 to #69 in three years, signals consistent execution, not a flash-in-the-pan moment.
 For a regular, that consistency is the point: you come back because it delivers the same result every time.

 On a return visit, the move is to go deeper rather than wider.
 Work through the full range of fillings rather than defaulting to what you ordered last time.
 El Califa's Polanco location on Avenida Presidente Masaryk puts it squarely in one of the city's most expensive corridors, which makes the value proposition sharper in context.
 You're paying taqueria prices in a neighbourhood where dinner for two at Em or Máximo will run you multiples of what El Califa costs per head.

-There is no wine program to speak of here, and that's not a gap , it's a category distinction.
+There is no wine program to speak of here, that's not a gap, it's a category distinction.
 El Califa operates as a taqueria, which means the beverage focus is built around what complements tacos: aguas frescas, soft drinks, or whatever you bring to the experience.
 If wine-pairing depth is what you're after in Mexico City, that's a different conversation involving different venues entirely.
 What El Califa does offer is a well-defined, focused food experience that doesn't require a reservation, a dress code, or a three-week wait.

-No reservation required.
+Timing matters modestly.
+Mexico City taquerias tend to peak at lunch and again in the late evening.
+If you want shorter lines and a more relaxed pace, mid-afternoon is the window to aim for.
 El Califa is a walk-in taqueria at Av.
 Pdte.
 Masaryk 111, Polanco V Secc, Miguel Hidalgo, Mexico City.
 Polanco is well-served by the Mexico City Metro (Polanco station on Line 7) and by Uber, which is the most practical option if you're coming from Roma or Condesa.
-For more on where to eat, drink, and stay across the city, see our full Mexico City restaurants guide, our full Mexico City hotels guide, and our full Mexico City bars guide.
+For more on where to eat, drink, stay across the city, see our full Mexico City restaurants guide, our full Mexico City hotels guide, and our full Mexico City bars guide.

 How It Compares: Mexico City Taqueria vs. Fine Dining